 Below: some other organizations aligned with our mission.
 Know of more?
 Contact us.

 Clark County Democrats.
 Advocating for living-wage jobs, clean air and water, affordable health care, solid public education, livable communities, and respect for individual rights.
 Inviting you to “help weave a stronger county, state, and nation where respect rather than fear is the fiber that holds us together.”
+Also check out local groups for the 17th, 18th, 20th, and 49th Legislative District.

 The Lincoln Project.
 Creating viral ads and podcasts.
 Founded by former Republican strategists who understood Trumpism as a grave national threat.
 Expanded to include people from across the political spectrum.